rgommezz/react-native-offline/README.md

 }
 ```

-That allows you to react conveniently, in order to update your UI in the way you desire, based on your previous intent.
+That allows you to react conveniently and update your screen in the way you desire, based on your previous intent.
+SnackBars, Dialog, Popups, or simple text are good means of conveying to the user that the operation failed.

 ### Offline Queue
 A queue system to store actions that failed due to lack of connectivity, that will be re-dispatched as soon as the internet connection is back online again.
 It works for both plain actions and thunks